lenaloye/dl_bio_fsct/README.md

 ```

 ### Dataset
+In this project we use the BreaKHis dataset.
+The BreaKHis dataset presents 9,109 microscopic images of breast tumor tissue.
+More precisely, it contains images of four histologically distinct types of benign breast tumors: adenosis (A), fibroadenoma (F), phyllodes tumor (PT), and tubular adenoma (TA), and four malignant tumors, commonly referred to as breast cancer: carcinoma (DC), lobular carcinoma (LC), mucinous carcinoma (MC), and papillary carcinoma (PC).

+#### How to download it
-Create a data folder in the root of the project
+- Create a data folder in the root of the project
-Download the BreaKHis dataset from kaggle: https://www.kaggle.com/datasets/ambarish/breakhis
+- Download the BreaKHis dataset from kaggle: https://www.kaggle.com/datasets/ambarish/breakhis
-Extract the downloaded zip file to the data folder
+- Extract the downloaded zip file to the data folder

 ### Conda
 Create a conda environment and install requirements.